Kryvyi Rih National University: History

-In 1929 the college was converted into the evening working institution, and from 1931 in Kryvyi Rihv Mining Institute.
+In 1929 the college was converted into an evening working institution, and from 1931 to the Kryvyi Rih Mining Institute.

-Next year in Kryvyi Rih, the Institute of Vocational Training was founded.
-It was reorganized in Pedagogical Institute.
+The following year in Kryvyi Rih, the Institute of Vocational Training was founded.
+It was reorganized as the Pedagogical Institute.
 In the prewar period, the institute trained about 1,000 teachers.
-In 1999, the basis of the State Pedagogical Institute was established Kryvyi Rih State Pedagogical University.
+In 1999, the basis of the State Pedagogical Institute was established as Kryvyi Rih State Pedagogical University.

-During World War II, being evacuated from 20 September 1941 to August 1944, Kryvyi Rih Mining Institute worked in Nizhny Tagil.
-In September 1944 Institute resumed classes for the students in the hometown.
-Increasing number of specialties, which prepared the engineering staff.
-Five teachers honored with the Lenin and State Prizes.
-Since 1994 the institute became charter Technical University.
+During World War II, having been evacuated from 20 September 1941 to August 1944, the Kryvyi Rih Mining Institute relocated to Nizhny Tagil, Russia.
+In September 1944 the Institute resumed classes for the students in its original location.
+It increased the number of specialties, which prepared the engineering staff.
+Five of its academics have been honored with the Lenin or State Prizes.
+In 1994 the institute became a charter technical university.

-The proclamation of the independence of Ukraine in 1991 brought about radical changes in every sphere of University life.
-In 2011 Cabinet of Ukraine founded Kryvyi Rih National University by uniting Mining Institute, Pedagogical University, Economic Institute of Kyiv National Economic University and Department of the National Metallurgical Academy of Ukraine.
+The proclamation of the independence of Ukraine in 1991 brought about radical changes in every sphere of university life.
+In 2011 the Ukrainian government founded Kryvyi Rih National University by uniting the Mining Institute, Pedagogical University, Economic Institute of Kyiv National Economic University and the Department of the National Metallurgical Academy of Ukraine.